bartosian/suimon/README.md

 ```

 ### Suimon Configuration Fields

+`Suimon` configuration files contain fields that allow you to customize the behavior of the tool to fit your specific use case.
+These files also enable you to add or remove monitored network entities and specify how they should be monitored.
+The suimon-testnet.yaml file, for instance, is a template configuration file that you can use as a starting point to create your own configuration file for testnet network.
+Before using Suimon, be sure to modify the configuration file with your own data and settings.

 ```yaml
 # This section lists the public RPC endpoints that the client will use to monitor the network and calculate the health of the nodes and validators.